S. Edward Hall House

+Stephen Edward Hall

 The house was listed on the National Register for its association with its owner, Stephen Edward Hall, who moved from Springfield, Illinois to St. Paul in 1900 to join his brother, Orrie C. Hall, as a barber.
 By 1906, S. Edward Hall had married and bought the house, and the two brothers established a barber shop in the Germania Bank Building (then known as the Pittsburgh Building).
 African Americans found good employment as barbers, because it was one of the few occupations where Blacks had been able to enter and dominate.
 During that time, one-fourth of barbers in St. Paul were Black men, and it ranked as the third-largest occupation for Blacks behind porters and waiters.
 In addition, Black barbers who catered to a White clientele could make economic gains, job connections, and influence for fellow Blacks.

 S. Edward Hall put these connections to work to aid fellow African Americans.
 When other African Americans were looking for work, Hall would inquire with his patrons about job openings.
 A weekly bulletin entitled The Helper referenced his shop, and this scheme became somewhat of a system, where other "tipsters" would inform "helpers" of job vacancies.
 The local African Methodist Episcopal church organized the Helper Movement and Hall served as its vice president.
 This employment referral system did not fully satisfy the job shortage among African Americans, though, and it wasn't effective for jobs outside the service sector.
 In 1923, Ed Hall became one of the founding members of the St. Paul branch of the National Urban League, which promised more support for job seekers and would be assisted by donations from the Community Chest.
 Hall remained active with the organization for many years, and at the time of his death in 1975, he was an honorary board member and President Emeritus.
 Hall also continued to provide employment connections through his barber shop, such as assisting with the Ford Twin Cities Assembly Plant's agreement to hire a fair quota of Black employees in 1925.